 According to the report, Huawei – a company which has been banned from several countries because of similar fears in connection to 5G technology – is also supplying AI surveillance technology to 50 countries in the world.
 U.S. companies IBM, Palantir and Cisco were supplying eleven, nine and six countries, respectively.

 Despite the criticism about surveillance infringing on public freedoms, liberal democracies are most likely to use the technology.
-51 percent were deploying some fort of AI surveillance, as opposed to 37 percent of closed autocratic states, 41 percent of electoral autocratic states and 41 percent of illiberal democracies.
+51 percent were deploying some sort of AI surveillance, as opposed to 37 percent of closed autocratic states, 41 percent of electoral autocratic states and 41 percent of illiberal democracies.